Experts question data behind Indonesian president's war on drugs

 BNN stood by the research, saying its methodology was sound.

-Widodo has frequently said drug-related deaths fueled his decision to refuse clemency to drug traffickers and step up the pace of executions since he came into office last year, after a five-year moratorium.
+Widodo has frequently said drug-related deaths fuelled his decision to refuse clemency to drug traffickers and step up the pace of executions since he came into office last year, after a five-year moratorium.

 “The crime warrants no forgiveness,” the president said in a televised speech to university students in December, adding that executions were a necessary deterrence in the nation’s war on drugs.